tanyalama/tanyalama.github.io/pages/NSF_REU.md

 Our research group is committed to maintaining and further developing an equitable and inclusive research environment and we welcome students from all backgrounds to apply.

 #### Apply:

+We are seeking 1-2 undergraduate students to join our research team for Research Experiences for Undergraduates (REU) positions in the summer of 2021 (dates to-be-announced).
+The positions are supported through the National Science Foundation (NSF) and participants will receive a $6000 stipend ($15/h), and will be expected to participate full-time (35-40hr/week) for a period of 10 weeks.
+There is no limit on the geographic location of the student.
+However, due to our funding source, we are limited to individuals who are U.S. citizens, U.S. nationals, or permanent residents of the United States.
+Students must be enrolled as undergraduates in Fall 2021.
+In other words, students who have graduated or are graduating this spring in May 2021 are not eligible for this REU.

 If interested, <a href="https://forms.gle/2P7w6UexDnXkY9bc6">please submit this application</a> by March 12th, 2021.

 Feel free to email the principal investigator (PI) at the head of this recruitment, Dr. Tanya Lama (tanya.lama@stonybrook.edu) with any questions.
 Please do not contact Dr. Davalos regarding these positions.